Resolving Online Seller Disputes (Like eBay): Do I Need a Lawyer?

 Online Marketplace Disputes

 Most eBay transactions go off without a hitch.
-Seller ships the merchandise, buyer pays in a timely fashion, and both parties are happy.
-But not every buyer is so lucky.
+The seller ships the merchandise, the buyer pays, and both parties are happy.

+Not every buyer is so lucky.
 From time to time, disputes with online sellers arise.
-You may be very upset and want to fight, but you may not need to bring a lawyer in just yet.
-There are a number of things you can try first.
+You may be very upset and want to fight, but bringing a lawyer in shouldn't be your first move.
+There are several things you can try before that.

 eBay Disputes and the Dispute Resolution Process

-- You pay for an item, but it does not arrive during the specified time frame or at all
+• You pay for an item, but it does not arrive during the specified time frame or at all

 Contact the Seller

-This lets you communicate directly with the seller.
+This lets you communicate with the seller.
 If you want the seller's phone number, that may also be available.
 Many disputes are resolved through direct contact.

 Get Help From eBay

 Once eBay reaches a decision, they close your case.
-If you disagree with eBay's decision, you can appeal by providing new information within 30 days of the date they close your case.
-EBay lists the specific information that they would be looking for:
+If you disagree with eBay's decision, you can appeal by providing new information within 30 days of the date they close your case. eBay lists the specific information that they would be looking for:

-- Photos showing that the item does not match its listing
+• Photos showing that the item does not match its listing

-- Tracking details showing the seller received an item you returned
+• Tracking details showing the seller received an item you returned

-- Proof that the seller sent your item to the wrong address
+• Proof that the seller sent your item to the wrong address

-EBay reviews the new information and tries to get back to you within 48 hours with a final decision.
+eBay reviews the new information and tries to get back to you within 48 hours with a final decision.
 Again, you can do this on your own without a lawyer.

 Negative Feedback

-- Revise the feedback (your original comments will no longer be displayed)
+• Revise the feedback (your original comments will no longer be displayed)

-- Decline the request (you can choose to keep your reasons private if you want)
+• Decline the request (you can choose to keep your reasons private if you want)

 Online Dispute Resolution (ODR)

-- The ability to hire an impartial mediator for a small fee who hears from both sides and works with them to come to a resolution
+• The ability to hire an impartial mediator for a small fee who hears from both sides and works with them to come to a resolution

 Contest the Transaction Through Your Payment Method